Word Counter guide

 Recent answers stay visible only while you work in the current browser tab.
 They are not sent to a server.

-Use Copy answer when you want to paste the expression and result into notes, homework, a message, or another document.
-Check the units and assumptions before copying.
+Use Copy answer when you want to paste the count or result into notes, schoolwork, a message, or another document.
+Check spacing, line breaks, emoji, byte limits, and platform rules before copying.